ibm-cloud-docs/containers/cs_versions_130.md

 Three new VPE Gateways for 1.30 are created if they don't already exist in the VPC.
 Also, one IP address per zone is added to each VPE gateway for each zone that has cluster workers in.
 These IP addresses are taken from one of the existing VPC subnets in that zone.

 The VPE gateways are put into the existing `kube-<vpcID>` security group, which by default allows all traffic.
-Unless you have modified this security group you will not need to add any rules to allow inbound access to these new VPE Gateways.
+Unless you have modified this security group, you don't need to add any rules to allow inbound access to these new VPE Gateways.

 If you have modified the `kube-<vpcID>` security group, you must make sure all resources in the VPC that use these services are allowed inbound access to this security group.
 Also, ensure there are no network ACLs on the subnets, security groups on the resources themselves, or custom VPC routes that block access to these new VPE gateways.